printvis/documentation/docs/Legacy/Estimation/Formulas.md

-**Formula 810 and User Formula Type “Box Calculation”** These formulas will look at the dimensions of the box, the cost of the box, and the dimensions of the product to determine which box to use and the number of boxes needed.
+**Formula 810 and User Formula Type “Box Calculation”**

+These formulas will look at the dimensions of the box, the cost of the box, and the dimensions of the product to determine which box to use and the number of boxes needed in the following order:

 1. It compares the length and width of the product against both directions of the box to determine how many products will fit flat in the box.
 2. It calculates the thickness of the product x ordered quantity to determine overall thickness and compare that with the height of the box.
 3. It will determine the quantity that will fit in each box and check if that is greater than the desired quantity per box.